BenLayet/softer-components/README.md

       // 📢 Send commands to children
       commands: [
         {
-          from: "clearAll", // Parent event
+          from: "clearAllRequested", // Parent event
-          to: "clear", // Child event
+          to: "clearRequested", // Child event
-          // Send to all children
-          toKeys: ({ children }) => Object.keys(children.items),
         },
       ],
     },